 There are mainly two types of TOEFL:

-IBT stands for TOEFL internet bases test.
+IBT stands for the TOEFL internet bases test.
 This test has taken over the older TOEFL CBT (TOEFL Computer-based Test) test.
 TOEFL CBT was terminated in 2006, and the scores are not valid.
-Where internet and computer facilities are available, TOEFL IBT test is taken.
-Most of the test centres in the world had an internet-based testing system of TOEFL.
+Where internet and computer facilities are available, the TOEFL IBT test is taken.
+Most of the test centers in the world had an internet-based testing system for TOEFL.

 There are no fixed calendars for the TOEFL exam.
-Instead, one has to choose the test centres and the website will show you available dates for the Test Centers near you.
-You will have to choose from the given test dates for the specific centres to book the exam.
-The Exam centres in your area can be filtered by the Date, or by the Distance.
-Once you choose the date and centre, there is also an option to choose the test time if available at your particular centre.
+Instead, one has to choose the test centers and the website will show you available dates for the Test Centers near you.
+You will have to choose from the given test dates for the specific centers to book the exam.
+The Exam centers in your area can be filtered by Date, or by Distance.
+Once you choose the date and center, there is also an option to choose the test time if available at your particular center.
 Here is more: TOEFL Exam Dates

-The Registration Fees for the TOEFL exam vary with countries and location.
+The Registration Fees for the TOEFL exam vary with country and location.
 The fees can be anywhere between $160 to $260.
-There are also the extra charges for the rescheduling, Cancellation, Score Reviews and more.
-Here is all you need to know about costs and fees related to TOEFL: TOEFL Exam Fees
+There are also extra charges for the rescheduling, Cancellation, Score Reviews, and more.
+Here are all you need to know about costs and fees related to TOEFL: TOEFL Exam Fees

 To enhance the experience of TOEFL iBT, the test duration has been reduced to 3 hours, which is 30 minutes less than before.
 This was a welcome change by many, who thought the duration was way too much for a computer-based test.

-The other significant change is TOEFL Format is ‘MyBest Scores’, that send the universities and institutions the best scores of each module from all the TOEFL exams you have taken in the previous two years.
+The other significant change in TOEFL Format is ‘MyBest Scores’, which send the universities and institutions the best scores of each module from all the TOEFL exams you have taken in the previous two years.
 The afternoon sessions are also available for the tests worldwide.

 As we have already mentioned, the TOEFL Syllabus is made of four subjects, called TOEFL modules.
-They are: Reading, Writing, Listening and Speaking.
-The test is an assessment of the candidate is all these modules and it provides a score for that, indicating one’s proficiency level in the English language.
-Here is all you need to know about the different modules of TOEFL Exam: TOEFL Syllabus
+They are: Reading, Writing, Listening, and Speaking.
+The test is an assessment of the candidate in all these modules and it provides a score for that, indicating one’s proficiency level in the English language.
+Here is all you need to know about the different modules of the TOEFL Exam: TOEFL Syllabus